Varntx/Somatic-Anchor/README.md

 So this repo is not a polished theory of intelligence.
 It is a working concept space.

 A place to refine the idea, break it into narrower claims, collect relevant research, and push it toward something more testable.

-## The shorter version

-Humans may learn efficiently because we are shaped by multiple qualitatively different signal types at once.
-If AI systems could train against a richer set of functionally distinct internal signals—sensory, evaluative, and regulatory—they might learn with less experience and lower cost too.

-Tactile grounding and “pain”-like signals are just the first concrete branch of that idea.